Jchea15/site_cs109/Finalmodel_notebook.md

     All ones class. accuracy, test:  0.421052631579
     All twos class. accuracy, train:  0.188235294118
     All twos class. accuracy, test:  0.163157894737
-    Gradient Boost with PCA and CV class. accuracy, train:  0.888235294118 Gradient Boost with PCA and CV class. accuracy, test:  0.421052631579
+    Gradient Boost with PCA and CV class. accuracy, train:  0.923529411765 Gradient Boost with PCA and CV class. accuracy, test:  0.463157894737 Gradient Boost with PCA and CV class. accuracy, improved DX:  0.333333333333 Gradient Boost with PCA and CV class. accuracy, worsened DX:  0.439393939394